hestiaAI/website.template/src/site/about/en/index.md

     image: /assets/media/andreas-kündig-c-hestia.ai-c.jpg
     linkedin: https://www.linkedin.com/in/andreas-k%C3%BCndig-73b422b/
   - name: Alex Bowyer
-    description: Alex Bowyer is a computer scientist, designer and researcher.
+    description: Alex Bowyer is a computer scientist, UX designer and researcher.
       After a software engineering career in small and large tech companies in the UK, Australia and Canada, a time as a web scientist with Zooniverse, and a PhD from Newcastle University in *Human Data Relations*, Alex joined Hestia in June 2021 as an **experience designer and R&D strategist**.
     image: /assets/media/alex-bowyer-li-photo-cropped.jpg
     twitter: https://twitter.com/alexbfree
     linkedin: https://www.linkedin.com/in/alexbowyer/